Computer: Analog computers

 During the first half of the 20th century, many scientific computing needs were met by increasingly sophisticated analog computers, which used a direct mechanical or electrical model of the problem as a basis for computation.
 However, these were not programmable and generally lacked the versatility and accuracy of modern digital computers.
 The first modern analog computer was a tide-predicting machine, invented by Sir William Thomson (later to become Lord Kelvin) in 1872.
 The differential analyser, a mechanical analog computer designed to solve differential equations by integration using wheel-and-disc mechanisms, was conceptualized in 1876 by James Thomson, the elder brother of the more famous Sir William Thomson.

-The art of mechanical analog computing reached its zenith with the differential analyzer, built by H. L. Hazen and Vannevar Bush at MIT starting in 1927.
-This built on the mechanical integrators of James Thomson and the torque amplifiers invented by H. W. Nieman.
-A dozen of these devices were built before their obsolescence became obvious.
+The art of mechanical analog computing reached its zenith with the differential analyzer, completed in 1931 by Vannevar Bush at MIT.
 By the 1950s, the success of digital electronic computers had spelled the end for most analog computing machines, but analog computers remained in use during the 1950s in some specialized applications such as education (slide rule) and aircraft (control systems).

 Digital computers

 Electromechanical

+Claude Shannon's 1937 master's thesis laid the foundations of digital computing, with his insight of applying Boolean algebra to the analysis and synthesis of switching circuits being the basic concept which underlies all electronic digital computers.

-By 1938, the United States Navy had developed an electromechanical analog computer small enough to use aboard a submarine.
-This was the Torpedo Data Computer, which used trigonometry to solve the problem of firing a torpedo at a moving target.
-During World War II similar devices were developed in other countries as well.
+By 1938, the United States Navy had developed the Torpedo Data Computer, an electromechanical analog computer for submarines that used trigonometry to solve the problem of firing a torpedo at a moving target.
+During World War II, similar devices were developed in other countries.

 Early digital computers were electromechanical; electric switches drove mechanical relays to perform the calculation.
 These devices had a low operating speed and were eventually superseded by much faster all-electric computers, originally using vacuum tubes.
 The Z2, created by German engineer Konrad Zuse in 1939 in Berlin, was one of the earliest examples of an electromechanical relay computer.

 In 1941, Zuse followed his earlier machine up with the Z3, the world's first working electromechanical programmable, fully automatic digital computer.
 The Z3 was built with 2000 relays, implementing a 22 bit word length that operated at a clock frequency of about 5–10 Hz.
 Program code was supplied on punched film while data could be stored in 64 words of memory or supplied from the keyboard.
 It was quite similar to modern machines in some respects, pioneering numerous advances such as floating-point numbers.
 Rather than the harder-to-implement decimal system (used in Charles Babbage's earlier design), using a binary system meant that Zuse's machines were easier to build and potentially more reliable, given the technologies available at that time.
 The Z3 was not itself a universal computer but could be extended to be Turing complete.